 B. Every licensed or provisional licensed professional counselor shall immediately notify in writing the Licensed Professional Counselors Board of Examiners of any and all status changes with the justice system, including notification of arrest, charges, convictions.
-Failure to comply with this rule within 30 days of change will result in disciplinary action.
+Failure to comply

 HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Licensed Professional Counselors Board of Examiners, LR 26:493 (March 2000), amended LR 29:129 (February 2003), LR 41:709 (April 2015), LR 47:1528 (October 2021).